TawanSF/search-user-from-github/README.md

-# search-user-from-github
+# vue-example

-a simple repository that search users from GitHub, made in Vue.js
+> a simple example of vue application